 Over half of US employers are now integrating AI tools into their hiring processes, according to Universum’s 2025 employer branding report - a sharp jump from just 19% in 2024.
 For software engineer recruiting specifically, AI changes the equation in three areas: sourcing, outreach, and screening.

 Automated multi-channel outreach.
 Instead of sending one-off LinkedIn messages, AI platforms orchestrate coordinated outreach across email, LinkedIn, and SMS.
-The personalization goes beyond merge fields - AI analyzes each candidate's background to generate outreach that references their actual experience.
-This is how Pin achieves its 48% response rate on automated outreach, well above the industry average.
+The personalization goes beyond merge fields - AI analyzes each candidate’s background to generate outreach that references their actual experience.
+This is how Pin achieves 5x better response rates on automated outreach than industry averages.

 Smarter candidate matching.
-AI evaluates resumes and profiles against your requirements in seconds.
-It surfaces the strongest matches first.
-About 70% of candidates Pin recommends are accepted into customers' hiring pipelines.
-That accuracy level means recruiters can trust the AI's picks and spend their time on conversations instead of searching.
+Pin evaluates resumes and profiles against your requirements in seconds and surfaces the strongest matches first.
 Pin is also SOC 2 Type 2 certified, which matters for enterprise teams that need to vet vendor security before onboarding new tools.

 “Pin delivered exactly what we needed.
 Within just two weeks of using the product, we hired both a software engineer and a financial planner.
 The speed and accuracy were unmatched.”